zizevskikh-dev/Note-Manager/README.md

 ---
 ### 1. Create a new record `-c | -create`
-#### Create the note in the database by next additional arguments:
+#### Create a note in the database by following additional arguments:
-`--cat` Add the number of transaction category to the new note:
+`--cat` Add a number of transaction category to the new note:
   - `--cat 1` = "waste"
   - `--cat 2` = "income"

  `--amt`  Add a positive amount of money to the new note.
-* If the number of transaction category is `"waste"`, amount of money will change to a negative number **automatically.**
+* If the number of transaction category is `"waste"`, the amount of money will change to a negative number **automatically.**

 *Optional argument:*
 `--desc` Add a description to the new note.